-If a fire should be found by faculty, staff or student they should immediately activate one of the fire alarm pull stations located through our the buildings on campus then exit the building.
-Once they are clear of the building they should immediately dial 9-1-1 and notify the local fire department.
+If a fire should be found by faculty, staff or student they should immediately activate one of the fire alarm pull stations located through out our the buildings on campus then exit the building.
+Once clear of the building he/ she should immediately dial 9-1-1 and notify the local fire department.